Hawaii-Based Sustainable Solutions

 Sustainability Intern

 Samantha graduated from UCLA with a BS in Biology and minor in Music History.
-She brings with her a diverse background from working Phase III cardiovascular research trials in Beverly Hills.
+She brings with her a diverse background from working Phase III cardiovascular research trials in Beverly Hills to being a cacao sommelier for Manoa Chocolate.
 She’s had an interest in sustainability since a young age, soldering solar cells together to create a homemade solar panel to power a flat iron.
-In her free she can be found SCUBA diving or riding her motorcycle.
+In her free time, she can be found selling artisanal bread at farmer’s markets, SCUBA diving, or riding her motorcycle.

 Previous Sustainability interns